syncfusion-content/javascript-docs/js/Diagram/Scroll-Settings.md

 ## Scroll limit

-The scroll limit allows you to define the scrollable region of diagram.
+The scroll limit allows you to define the scrollable region of the Diagram.
 It includes the following options.

-* Allows to scroll in all directions, without any restrictions
+* Allows to scroll in all directions without any restriction.

-* Allows to scroll within the diagram content.
+* Allows to scroll within the Diagram content.

 * Allows to scroll within the specified scrollable area.

 `scrollLimit` property of scroll settings helps to limit the scrolling.
-For the accepted values of the scrollLimit, refer [Scroll Limit](/js/api/ejDiagram "Scroll-Limit").
+For the accepted values of the scrollLimit, refer to [Scroll Limit](/js/api/ejDiagram "Scroll-Limit").

 The following code example illustrates how to specify the scroll limit.